IntentSoftware/docs/articles/overview/case_for_intent_architect.md

 **_The cost to change a software system grows exponentially as the system grows in size and complexity._**

-So often you will see software systems in successful businesses, with sometimes hundreds of developers, that are barely able to make any significant changes to them.
+So often we see software systems in successful businesses, with sometimes hundreds of developers, that are barely able to make any significant changes to them.
 They have become so fragile and difficult to reason about that no matter how much manpower is assigned, the results are the same.

 The implications of this on project outcome can be dire, especially for larger projects.
 The following table, published in the [Standish Group](https://www.standishgroup.com/) CHAOS report of 2015 shows the significant drop in project success for any project considered Moderate in size or bigger.